jimbaemon/til/etc/memo/Atlassian Scrum Guide.md

 * **Leave out work where you won’t be able to get the dependencies done,**
 * Finally, once a decision or plan is made, make sure someone captures that information in your project management or collaboration tool

-#### DO Not
+#### Do Not

 * **Don’t pull in too many stories**, overestimate velocity
 * Don’t forget about **quality or technical debt.**
 * Don’t let the team have a fuzzy view of what's in the sprint.
 Nail it down, and don’t focus so much on moving *fast* that you forget to make sure everyone’s moving in *the same direction*.
 * Also, don’t take on a large amount of unknown or high-risk work.
   * Break down stories that are large or have high uncertainty, and don't be afraid to leave some of that work for the next sprint.
-* If you hear concerns from the team, whether it’s about velocity, low-certainty work, or work they think is bigger than what they estimated, **don’t ignore it.**
+* **If you hear concerns from the team**, whether it’s about velocity, low-certainty work, or work they think is bigger than what they estimated, **don’t ignore it.**

+## Spring Planning

+> Sprint planning is an event in scrum that kicks off the sprint.
+The purpose of sprint planning is to define what can be delivered in the sprint and how that work will be achieved.

+* You need to decide on **how long the time** box is going to be, the sprint goal, and **where** you're going to **start.**
+* The sprint planning session kicks off the sprint by **setting the agenda and focus.**
+* Bad sprint plans can derail the team by setting **unrealistic expectations.**

+### The What

+* The **product owner describes** the objective(or goal) of the sprint and what backlog items contribute to that goal.
+* The **scrum team decides** what can be done in the coming sprint and what they will do during the sprint

+### The How

+* The **development team plans the work necessary** to deliver the sprint goal.
+* sprint plan is a **negotiation** between the development team and product owner

+### The Who

+*  You cannot do sprint planning without the **product owner** or the **development team.**
+* The **product owner defines the goal** based on the value that they seek.
+* The **development team** needs to understand how they can or cannot deliver that goal.

+### The Inputs

+* A great starting point for the sprint plan is the product backlog as it provides a list of ‘stuff’ that could potentially be part of the current sprint.
+* The team should also look at the existing work done in the increment and have a view to capacity.

+### The Outputs

+* The most important outcome for the sprint planning meeting is that the **team can describe the goal of the sprint** and how they will start working toward that goal.